IsaHu-dev/Calorie-Mind/README.md

   Solution: Added exception handling to manage cases where the food item is not recognized by the API or if there’s invalid input.
 Now, when this occurs, the application catches the error and prints a helpful message—“Food item not recognised”—to the console.

 - Add conditional check for invalid user input, or when user inputs a decimal point or letters for entering Calories and macronutrients.

-- Previously, the application did not handle invalid inputs correctly when users entered calorie and macronutrient values.
-The application would throw an error if users entered non-integer values, such as decimals, letters, or special characters.
+  Previously, the application did not handle invalid inputs correctly when users entered calorie and macronutrient values.
+The application would reset to the main menu silently if users entered non-integer values, such as decimals, letters, or special characters.

 All bugs are presently fixed.